-Join Sean Colins for an in-depth discussion in this video Creating inventory reports, part of Up and Running with Apple Remote Desktop.
+Join Sean Colins for an in-depth discussion in this video Creating inventory reports, part of Learning Apple Remote Desktop.

 At CoreQuick, whenever we're working on customer systems, we always gather a hardware report to import into our FileMaker Pro database, which I custom built so that it would map one to one between the fields that are available in the Apple Remote Desktop Report, and the fields that I've put into the FileMaker database.
 Now I'm not going to walk you through that whole process because that's our internal thing, but you may find this extremely valuable even if you just export this data out as a tab delimited file, or into something you could read in Microsoft Excel.